Patellar Luxation in Dogs is a Degenerative Joint Disease…

 Now the important…

-It’s so important that if you do feel that your dog is suffering from this condition that you have him or her checked out right away so that a game plan can be put into place which can slow down the progression of this disease.
+Realize that there are various stages of each condition, each progressing into a worsening and more painful state for your pet, ultimately ending with your dog being unable to walk entirely!
+This is why it’s so crucial that if you do feel that your dog is suffering from this condition, you have them checked out right away so that a game plan can be put into place to slow down the progression of this disease.

 Clinical signs of Patellar Luxation

-Clinical signs that your dog may be suffering from Patellar Luxation can include:
+Clinical signs that your dog may be suffering from Patellar Luxation can include the following:

 - Limping or lameness in one or more legs,